 It was the vision of a group of concerned parents, professionals and surgeons to develop a centre to enable deaf children to listen and speak.
-After much research this group decided that the best way to achieve this goal was to provide Auditory-Verbal Therapy.
+After much research, this group decided that the best way to achieve this goal was to provide Auditory-Verbal Therapy.
 Thanks to the support of various groups and individuals, the Greenlane premises were purchased and The Hearing House was established.
 Auditory-Verbal Therapy was provided free of charge to deaf children and their families.

-In commitment to The Hearing House’s philosophy to emulating international best practice, The Hearing House Preschool was born in December 2000.
+In a commitment to The Hearing House’s philosophy to emulating international best practice, The Hearing House Preschool was born in December 2000.
 The experience of similar international centres showed that a preschool for deaf and hearing children supported a deaf child’s transition to mainstream school.
 The Hearing House Preschool was opened in December 2000 by Prime Minister Rt Hon.
 Helen Clark.

 In 2008 the Audiology service was added to create a one-stop-shop for families and to allow the therapist and audiologist to work together so the services complement each other.